Title V Permit Fee Calculator Skip to main content

 Limitations

-- Some states exempt specific pollutants or apply fee caps not fully modeled here.
+• Some states exempt specific pollutants or apply fee caps, flat components, or billable-emissions definitions not modeled here.

-- Does not estimate indirect compliance costs such as monitoring, testing, and reporting.
+• Does not estimate indirect costs such as monitoring, testing, recordkeeping, reporting, consulting, or staff time.

 References